Serve As A Precinct Election Officer

 If you are interested in becoming a precinct election officer, please review the qualifications below, and contact the County Board of Elections Member for your registered party.

 - Each precinct is required to have 4 precinct election officers serve on the day of the election

-- Each election officer is paid a minimum of $25 for attending a mandatory training session before election day, and a minimum of $100 per election day.
+- Each election officer is paid $25 for attending a mandatory training session before election day, and $125.00 for election day.

 - You must be a qualified, registered voter.
 If you will be 18 years old on or before the General election, you can serve as a precinct election officer.

 - You cannot serve if you are a candidate during the election year.